 Mirrorless cameras vary in price to a few hundred to several thousand(for latest full frame models).
 Choosing the right camera body is only one part of the equation however.
 The other thing you have to be aware of in your budget is if you’re going to be wanting more than one lens.
 This is where cost can really come into play.
 Each lens can be several hundred dollars.
 So before you choose a camera, look at all the lens prices that you may want for the future.
 Are they affordable to you?
 You’re not just buying a camera, you’re buying into a system.

 So below is a list of a bunch of different mirrorless cameras.
-I’m listing them all because they honestly are all good for travel.
 I was a bit hesitant to include the full frame cameras, because of their size they aren’t ideal for travel, but when it all comes down to it, it’s mostly about personal preference, and I realize some people just might not mind the extra weight and opt for the extra boost of quality instead.

 As far as travel lenses go, I recommend a versatile zoom, a wide angle, and a small pancake lens that’s good in low light.